-(c) He has the genetic character trait of narcissism.
+(c) He has the genetic character trait of sanguinity.

 as Mendelian genetic traits in primates

-We identify three traits that are transmitted in humans in a Mendelian fashion: narcissism (N), perfectionism (P) and aggression (A).
-We believe that the genetic loci corresponding to these traits will soon be identified.
-Thus, DNA analyses in the near future will allow one to trace personality traits -- and even personality types -- in ancestral hominid lineages.
+We identify three traits that are posited to be transmitted in humans in a Mendelian fashion: sanguinity, or narcissism (N), perfectionism (P) and aggression (A).
+We believe that the genetic loci corresponding to these traits will be identified.
+Thus, DNA analyses in the near future could allow one to trace personality traits -- and even "personality types" -- in ancestral hominid lineages.

-In addition, we show that the traits N, P, and A can be identified in non-human primates.
-The evolutionary implications of this theory are evident.
+In addition, we show that the traits N, P, and A may be identified in non-human primates.
+The evolutionary implications of the theory are evident.

 NPA theory of discrete character traits

-The NPA theory of personality posits three major behavioral traits underlying personality: narcissism (N), perfectionism (P) and aggression (A), leading to the formulation of a limited number of identifiable discrete "character types".
-Each of the traits is based on a major pleiotropic gene that follows the rules of Mendelian genetics.
-The mode of transmission of the traits was deduced from human archetypal family pedigrees.
-The traits A and N were found to be high-frequency recessive, with P being dominant.
+The NPA theory of personality posits three major behavioral traits underlying personality: sanguinity (N), perfectionism (P) and aggression (A), leading to the formulation of a limited number of identifiable discrete "character types".
+Each of the traits is posited to be based on a major pleiotropic gene that follows the rules of Mendelian genetics.
+The mode of transmission of the traits was implied from human archetypal family pedigrees.
+In some families, the traits A and N seemed to be high-frequency recessive, with P being dominant.
 The theory proposes that the traits A and N are indispensable to human development, being related to the sympathetic and parasympathetic nervous systems, respectively.

 Our interpretation of the three traits in humans is as follows: